awsdocs/amazon-workmail-administration-guide/doc_source/add_new_organization.md

 When your organization is **Active**, you can add users to it and set up their email clients\.
 For more information, see [Managing user accounts](manage-users.md) and [Setting up email clients for Amazon WorkMail](https://docs.aws.amazon.com/workmail/latest/userguide/clients.html)\.

-## Integrating an Amazon WorkDocs or Amazon WorkSpaces directory<a name="compatible"></a>
+## Integrating an Amazon WorkDocs or Workspaces directory<a name="compatible"></a>

-To use Amazon WorkMail with Amazon WorkDocs or Amazon WorkSpaces, create a compatible directory by using the following steps\.
+To use Amazon WorkMail with Amazon WorkDocs or Workspaces, create a compatible directory by using the following steps\.

-**To add a compatible Amazon WorkDocs or Amazon WorkSpaces directory**
+**To add a compatible Amazon WorkDocs or Workspaces directory**

-1. Create a compatible directory using Amazon WorkDocs or Amazon WorkSpaces\.
+1. Create a compatible directory using Amazon WorkDocs or Workspaces\.

    1. For Amazon WorkDocs instructions, see [Getting started with Quick Start](https://docs.aws.amazon.com/workdocs/latest/adminguide/cloud_quick_start.html) in the *Amazon WorkDocs Administration Guide*\.

-   1. For Amazon WorkSpaces instructions, see [Get started with Amazon WorkSpaces Quick Setup](https://docs.aws.amazon.com/workspaces/latest/adminguide/getting-started.html) in the *Amazon WorkSpaces Administration Guide*\.
+   1. For Workspaces instructions, see [Get started with Amazon Workspaces Quick Setup](https://docs.aws.amazon.com/workspaces/latest/adminguide/getting-started.html) in the *Amazon Workspaces Administration Guide*\.

 1. In the Amazon WorkMail console, create your Amazon WorkMail organization and choose to use your existing directory for it\.
 For more information, see [Creating a new organization](#create-organization)\.